 Apply to the Optometry Residency

 The deadline for application is Jan.
-31, 2024 for the next available position that will start July 1, 2024.
-Once the residency application through ORMatch is complete, additional supporting documents should be sent to the program director.
+31, 2026 for the next available position that will start July 1, 2026.
+The optometry residency position is filled through the Optometry Residency Match system (ORMatch).
 Qualified applicants will be contacted to schedule an on-site interview once their application is complete.

 Apply Now